nadinenijssen/Github_5AUA0_Project_G12T1/README.md

 Our goal is to find the best method to generate the identity embeddings for one-shot multiple-object tracking.

 ## Google Drive and Google Colab
 We work in Google Colab combined with Google Drive and GitHub.
-The Notebook "5AUA0_Project.ipynb" is used to run code, train and evaluate models.
-The notebook should be placed in the same folder as the GitHub repo (so not inside the GitHub repo!).
+The Notebook "5AUA0_Project_hrnet.ipynb" is used to run code, train and evaluate models.

 ## Baseline model
 We use FairMOT as our baseline.